donahowe/donahowe.github.io/_pages/about.md

 [[**Paper**]](https://arxiv.org/abs/2406.01388) <strong><span class='show_paper_citations' data='4FA6C0AAAAAJ:qjMakFHDy7sC'></span></strong>

 - We propose a training-free multi-agent framework called AutoStudio.
 This framework stands out for its ability to maintain multi-subject consistency in on-the-fly multi-turn interactions with users, enabling it to accomplish various tasks such as open-ended story/manga book generation and multi-turn editing.
-- We propose a novel parallel UNet architecture with dual cross-attention modules to better exploit and fuse subject-aware text features and image features.
-- We introduce a subject-initialized generation process to achieve finer controls of subject locations, which also alleviates the issues of missing subjects and erroneous subject fusions.

 </div>
 </div>